 8. George R. Beasley-Murray (WBC) (Technical)

-Published as a second edition in 1999, Beasley–Murray’s commentary has never been as helpful to me over the last 15 years.
+Published as a second edition in 1999, Beasley–Murray’s commentary has not been as helpful to me.
 I definitely put this commentary below the top tier.
 I usually review this commentary when I need to do a complete review of the major commentaries.
-Beasley-Murray also takes a more critical view overall, which often conflicts with my traditional, evangelical point of view.
+Beasley-Murray also takes a more critical view overall, which often conflicts with my traditional, evangelical perspective.

 9. James Montgomery Boice (Devotional)